 5. Big Sur

-(Editor’s Note 2/28/2017: Since this article was first published, Big Sur has suffered some major damage due to abnormally high rains this winter.
-Parts of it are now totally isolated due to the collapse of Pfeiffer Canyon Bridge and mud and rock slides.
-Check local reports closely if you plan to travel any portions of Highway 1 in coming months).
+(Editor’s Note 3/19/2018: While Highway 1 into Big Sur has re-opened from the north after last spring’s landslides, a slide further south still cuts off the Southern route from San Simeon.
+Check local reports closely if you plan to travel any portions of Highway 1 until the predicted full reopening this summer).
 If you want to introduce your kids to one of the most naturally beautiful places on earth, Big Sur should be high on your list.
 This stretch of California’s central coast features dramatic seaside overlooks, waterfalls, and amazing hiking and beaches.
 The area is also known for its extremely friendly California hippie vibe so it can make for an intriguing cultural exchange too.
 You’ll be greeted with smiles wherever you go.
 Plus, you can do Big Sur on the cheap (just book in advance because limited accommodations do fill up).
 If you have older kids, a drive a bit further south to San Simeon to visit Hearst Castle could be a nice excursion as well.

 6. Pinnacles National Park

 If you haven’t heard of this national park, you are in good company.
 Most people – including even me until recently! – haven’t.
 Up until 2013, Pinnacles was a national monument, but it got called up to the big leagues not long ago, making it America’s newest national park.
 The park is inland in the Salinas Valley southeast of Gilroy, making it very close to the Bay Area and doable on a trip to Monterey, Carmel, or even Big Sur.
 Pinnacles is best explored in the spring (or fall) to avoid summer heat.
 It offers a number of kid-friendly hikes and some amazing geological features formed by the fracturing of the San Andreas fault.